nicktodd/spring-course/docs/AddingSomeTests.md

 First we will create some unit tests.
 We will test our controller class.
 Now the controller requires a Service layer which also requires a Repository layer.
 We don't want to test those two layers so they need to be mocked.

+[!WARNING]
+When your IDE prompts you regarding imports for JUnit and Hamcrest, make sure you choose org.junit.jupiter.* and org.hamcrest.*.
+Do NOT choose org.junit as this is the JUnit 4 libraries and will not work correctly.

 1. In `src/test/java`, create a new class called `com.conygre.spring.boot.controller.TestCompactDiscControllerUnitTest`.

 2. Annotate the class with the `@ExtendWith(SpringExtension.class)` annotation.
 This tells the test engine to use the SpringExtension.
 There are multiple extension options that can be used here.
 This is the Spring one.